kubernetes/website/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods.md

 *Warning:* currently there is no guarantee which node is chosen and which pods are being killed in order to schedule critical pods, so if rescheduler is enabled your pods might be occasionally killed for this purpose.
-Please ensure that rescheduler should not enabled along with priorities & preemptions in default scheduler as it may cause unwanted side-effects.
+Please ensure that rescheduler is enabled along with priorities & preemptions in default-scheduler as it may have unwanted side-effects.

 ## Config

-Rescheduler should be enabled by default(unless you enabled priorities & preemption).
-It doesn't have any user facing configuration (component config) or API.
+Rescheduler doesn't have any user facing configuration (component config) or API.
-Rescheduler may also be disabled.

 ### Marking pod as critical when using Rescheduler(This will be deprecated).

-To be critical an add-on has to run in `kube-system` namespace (configurable via flag) and
+To be considered critical, the pod has to run in the `kube-system` namespace (configurable via flag) and

 * have the `scheduler.alpha.kubernetes.io/critical-pod` annotation set to empty string, and
 * have the PodSpec's `tolerations` field set to `[{"key":"CriticalAddonsOnly", "operator":"Exists"}]`.